 During 2021 I began exploring the benefits of mindfulness & meditation.
 I obtained my Health & Well-being Certificate from Arizona State University & Mayo Clinic and took several workshops through ASU and the University of Minnesota to develop my mindfulness practice.
 I uncovered my passion for yoga and breathwork, the power of gratitude and resilience, and the value of self-compassion (a new concept for me!).
 I saw how these practices were changing my life and I wanted to show others how they could change theirs.

-In 2022, I formed A Balanced Practice, where my mission is teaching lawyers about the “little things” we can do every day to enjoy life a little more as people and as lawyers.
-I want to help lawyers discover what well-being means to them because when we take care of ourselves, we are less likely to make mistakes that can lead to malpractice and ethical issues (and we tend to be happier in general!).
+In 2022, I formed A Balanced Practice, where my mission is teaching lawyers, judges, and legal professionals about the “little things” we can do every day to enjoy life a little more as people and as members of the legal profession.
+I want to help people discover what well-being means to them because when we take care of ourselves, we are less likely to make mistakes that can lead to malpractice and ethical issues (and we tend to be happier in general!).

-My first year in business was filled with many wonderful and unexpected opportunities to share my passion for well-being with lawyers, judges, and the incredible staff who support the legal profession working within law firms, the court system, bar associations, and other legal organizations.
+My first year in business was filled with many wonderful and unexpected opportunities to share my passion for well-being with lawyers, judges, and the incredible staff who support the legal profession.
 I also took full advantage of the chance to continue my education by enrolling in several mindfulness and self-compassion workshops, devouring countless books and articles on well-being topics, and even completing a 5-day silent retreat!

 I have been so fortunate in having my incredible husband, Luke, by my side since meeting him at my law school prom during 1L year.
 We have a beautiful life together in the Twin Cities with our two Golden Retrievers (Indy & Loki) and Bearded Dragon (Mick).
 We love doing DIY projects for our house and yard, spending summers on the water boating and fishing, and being aunt and uncle to our 14 amazing nieces and nephews!
 We are lucky to live close to our family and friends, and are grateful for the neighborhood relationships that the pandemic allowed us to form.
 We are excited to see where life takes us next, and look forward to sharing that with you!